 CONCLUSION

 This study investigated the impact of temperature change on broiler growth performance within a thermally controlled environment.
 The findings demonstrate that maintaining temperatures within the thermoneutral zone of 30-35 °C is crucial for optimal broiler growth performance with the best result derived at 35 °C. Broilers reared at temperatures exceeding the comfort zone exhibited reduced weight gain, feed intake, and potentially compromised feed conversion ratio (FCR).
 These observations align with established knowledge regarding the detrimental effects of heat stress on broiler physiology and metabolism.
-The results highlight the importance of precise temperature management in broiler production facilities.
-Implementing effective environmental control strategies, such as ventilation systems which is essential to maintain optimal rearing temperatures and maximize broiler growth performance.
+The results highlight the importance of precise temperature management in broiler production facilities. need restructuring for grammatical correctness and flow

 It was established using analysis of variance of the regression model and group-response at second level interaction that the body weight of the broilers significantly depends on the age of the broiler, percentage of standard diet, relative humidity and temperature-humidity index with Fisher’s value statistics.
 In conclusion, this study underscores the critical role of temperature control at different diet rate in broiler production.
 Maintaining thermoneutral conditions is essential for optimal broiler growth performance and overall production efficiency.

-REFERENCE
+REFERENCE [Please be consistent with writing the reference]

 Adejuwon, A. R., Olomo, R., Falayi, F. R. and Jongbo, A. O. (2020).
 Development and Evaluation of the Climatic Conditions inside a Sustainable Backyard Poultry Building.
 Brazilian Journal of Biosystems Engineering, 14(3):309-320.